NorskRegnesentral/weak-supervision-for-NER/README.md

 ## Step-by-step instructions

-More detailed instructions with a step-by-step example are available in the [Jupyter Notebook](Weak Supervision.ipynb).
+More detailed instructions with a step-by-step example are available in the Jupyter Notebook `Weak Supervision.ipynb`.
 Don't forget to run it using Jupyter to get the visualisation for the NER annotations.